skylight-hq/skylight.digital/_projects/va_diffusion_marketplace.md

 {% capture results %}
 - Delivered an alpha version of the platform within two months
-- Launched a beta version with a small user base in the summer of 2019- i>- - li>- Expanded the number of practices to 119 in total
+- Launched a beta version with a small user base in the summer of 2019
+- Expanded the number of practices to 119 in total
 - Facilitated the adoption of 100 practices through the platform itself
 {% endcapture %}